bangbangcon/west/content/_index.md

 west-coast successor to [!!Con](http://bangbangcon.com/)!
 We're looking forward to seeing you in Santa
-Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on **February 29th and March 1st, 2020!**
+Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on **February 29th and March 1st, 2020!**  More information on registration and ticket availability is coming soon -- make sure you're [subscribed to our mailing list](#how-do-i-get-updates) to be the first to know!

 ## Who's speaking?

-Our call for talk proposals is closed.
-Thanks for all your wonderful talk proposal submissions!
-Learn more about our amazing [speakers](speakers)!
+We have [28 incredible speakers this year](speakers), including our two amazing keynote speakers, [isis agora lovecruft](speakers#isis-agora-lovecruft) and [Erin Rose Glass](speakers#erin-rose-glass)!
+We **can't wait** to hear all of them, and we hope that you'll be just as excited as we are.

 ## How do I get updates?